← Back

 Summary

-Microsoft is retiring the legacy IDCRL authentication protocol in SharePoint Online and OneDrive for Business by January 31, 2026, enforcing modern OpenID Connect and OAuth protocols.
-Legacy authentication will be blocked by default, with temporary re-enablement via PowerShell until April 30, 2026, and permanent retirement from May 1, 2026.
-Organizations should migrate to modern authentication promptly.
+Microsoft is retiring the legacy IDCRL authentication protocol in SharePoint Online and OneDrive for Business by May 1, 2026, enforcing modern OpenID Connect and OAuth protocols.
+Legacy authentication will be blocked starting February 16, 2026, with temporary re-enablement via PowerShell until April 30, 2026.
+Organizations must migrate to modern authentication.

 Body (from Message Center)